-The Okavango Delta is the jewel in Botswana’s safari crown.
-Established as the world’s 1000th UNESCO World Heritage Site, it’s one of the most visited destinations in Southern Africa, with hordes of safari enthusiasts flocking to its waterways to experience an authentic African
+Established as the 1000th UNESCO World Heritage Site, it’s one of the most visited destinations in Southern Africa, with its 15,000 square kilometres of water channels, lagoons and islands drawing visitors from across the globe.

 About the Okavango Delta

-Created by the seasonal spilling of the Okavango River into the landscape of the Kalahari between March and August, it creates a massive inland sea which is dotted with islands brimming with wildlife.
+Created by the seasonal spilling of the Okavango River into the landscape of the Kalahari between March and August, it creates a massive inland sea, which is dotted with islands brimming with wildlife.

 The Okavango Delta is a haven for wildlife.
 It’s home to all the species, perfect for a Big Five safari and over 450 species of birds, perfect for keen birders.